 There are various reasons why your puppy may suffer from hypoglycemia even when he eats well.
 Some relate to husbandry or the care you give him.
 It’s almost always possible to prevent your puppy from contracting hypoglycemia.

-But if they run and play too much without enough rest, that can cause low sugar even in bigger dogs.
-It’s the job of the owners to be mindful of their Pomeranian’s health at all times and that includes eating properly and having healthy food habits.
+But running and playing too much without enough rest can cause low sugar even in bigger dogs.
+It’s the owners' job to be mindful of their Pomeranian’s health, including eating properly and having healthy food habits.

 Disclaimer: The Content is not a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding your dog's medical condition.
 Never disregard professional advice or delay seeking it because of something you have read on ANY website.